We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Count: 30 per container

-Absolute Nature CBD makes its full-spectrum CBD oil available in a convenient softgel for easy dosing and no mess.
+This full-spectrum CBD oil is available in a convenient softgel for easy dosing and no mess.
 Each softgel contains approximately 30 mg of CBD made from non-GMO Colorado hemp.

 There are only a handful of reviews, but customers rave about the efficacy of these softgels.
 They’re also vegan, and they come in a childproof bottle.

 If you’re new to CBD, browsing products can feel a little overwhelming.
 The best way to zero in on the right product for your needs is to think about the outcome you’d like.

 For full-body relief, a CBD oil, softgel, or gummy taken orally are all options.
 For pain or tenderness in specific areas, such as the elbows, knees, feet, neck, shoulders, or low back, a topical CBD product is a better choice.
 Before applying it broadly, it’s a good idea to do a small test patch first to ensure you don’t have a skin reaction.

 Absolute Nature CBD offers some products with CBG in addition to CBD.
 While these products are lab tested and verified, keep in mind that research about this cannabinoid is still limited.
 However, animal studies suggest CBG may be helpful in the management of conditions like:

 Absolute Nature CBD is a good option for people who have some experience with CBD because they sell full-spectrum and high potency products.
 People who are looking for good deals on high quality CBD, or products made with CBG, may also want to consider shopping Absolute Nature CBD.